Discover more from Product Life

 The Associate Product Manager Playbook

-The definitive, 25-page guide on resumes and interviews from an APM alumni
+Updated for 2023, the definitive 25-page guide on resumes and interviews from an APM alumni

 Getting your first product management job is hard.

 It’s even harder to get one at a top company that invests time and resources into teaching you about the craft of product management.

 I was one of ~15 people to join Facebook’s (now Meta’s) Rotational Product Manager program during the summer of 2019.
 This is one of a handful of Associate Product Manager (APM) programs in the tech industry.
 Each of them has the potential to change the trajectory of your personal and professional life.

 There are a handful of associate product manager programs out there:

 In this guide, I want to go very deep on all the experiences, resume tips and interview strategies you’ll need to get an Associate Product Manager role.

 For current PMs, I hope this guide can be the perfect response for when someone asks you “How do I become a product manager?”.

 Next time you hear this, feel free to forward this guide to them!